solidjs/solid-scripts/templates/app/README.md

 This project was bootstrapped with [Create Solid](https://github.com/ryansolid/create-solid).
+Create Solid is a Fork of Create React App.

 ## Available Scripts